mauricioaznar/react-part-inventory/README.md

 * ? onCompleted callback on apollo only working once (further investigation required )
 * ? why does spacing break Grid item and Grid container?
 * ? why does `screen.queryByRole('input')` doesnt work?
+* ? why does material ui uses a lot of `React.forwardRef`?